 We provide a variety of extra-curricular activities for pupils that enhance their learning experience.
-The activities range from after-school clubs, to educational trips and visits and curriculum days.
+The activities range from after-school clubs, residential trips, to educational trips and visits and curriculum days.
 Extra-curricular activities are designed to enhance pupils' learning experience.

 We engage with the wider community by ensuring there are opportunities for pupils to participate in community projects, e.g. litter picking.
-We embed each project within the curriculum into the relevant subjects, e.g. creating art out of litter and investigating the effects litter has on the environment.
-This shows pupils the value of protecting and being involved in their community and establishes a link between the theories they learn in the classroom to practical examples in real life.
+We embed each project within the curriculum.
+This shows pupils the value of their community and links learning in the classroom to practical examples in real life.

-Our school values the input of its pupils and parents with regards to the delivery of the curriculum.
+Our school values the input of the whole school community, including parents and carers with regards to the delivery of the curriculum.
 We believe pupils get a well-rounded education if everyone is involved in shaping it.
 This is why we send pupils and parents questionnaires annually.
 We hold termly workshops form parents and children so that gthey can work together on the curriculum.
 We hold regular parent meetings to inform parents about aspects of the curriculum e.g sex and relationship education, KSI &2 national assessments, reading, restorative approach, the EYFS curriculum etc.